 There are no known planning agreements that apply to the site or development.
-However, it is noted that a Voluntary Housing Agreement is proposed to be negotiated with the Council in respect of the infrastructure and recreation facilities that form part of this application.
+However, it is noted that a Voluntary Planning Agreement is currently being negotiated with the Council in respect of the infrastructure and recreation facilities that form part of the overall estate development.